ehariton/BASH_SNOPT_install/README.md

   ```

 If you get the error: _No packages found in current linux-64 channels matching: python 3.8*_.
 The resoultion should be to run `conda install anaconda-clean` and then re-trying the original command.

   Verify that python 3.8 is installed in this environment

   `python --version`

   example output: `'Python 3.8.12'`
-  See the help if you can't get this to work

 # bashRC
 To activate the environment and open the OMDAO folder every time you open bash, we need to edit bashRC